 Guided tours safely take visitors to experience the breathtaking, one-of-a-kind adventure in a cave formed beneath a glacier.
 Located just a few miles outside Juneau, the Mendenhall Glacier is visible from the visitor center.

 The passages beneath the glacier range from vast openings to tiny caverns and tunnels.
-The tours provided give you a glimpse into geological formations and natural phenomenon, unlike any others.
+The tours provided give you a glimpse into geological formations and natural phenomena, unlike any others.

 It’s definitely one of the most beautiful places in America!

 Address: Mendenhall Glacier, Juneau, AK